“Run fast for your mother, run fast for your father,

 When I think “dance performance,” I think of the cold, precise elegance of ballet, or the big smiles and flashy, flowing costumes of ballroom dance.
 But flamenco is not like that.
 There is no love story being told.
 She danced by herself to his music, both of them improvising as she whipped around and stomped on the floor, as if she was dancing with the music itself — like a little kid dancing with an imaginary partner, only with her sharp strong movements, I was totally willing to believe that imaginary partner was real.
 And I’ve written before how I love flamenco because it’s basically percussion — you’re drumming with your feet and, to some extent, your hands — but that night, as she leapt around on the floor, the wood planks visibly shaking under her feet, it was as if she was using the noise to call up ghosts, ancestors, things long dormant underground, telling them to come up, damn it, and dance with her, and be a part of the music, part of the unseen partner.

 Tonight, that memory spurred another memory.
-(How glorious, to remember anything at all; my memory has been in an abysmally thick fog lately, and every time I remember anything good — song lyrics, a book or movie plot point, something fun that happened with friends — it’s like resurfacing after being underwater for too long.)
+(How glorious, to remember anything happy; my non-work-related memory has been in an abysmally thick fog lately, and every time I remember anything good — song lyrics, a book or movie plot point, something fun that happened with friends — it’s like resurfacing after being underwater for too long.)

 So: what I remembered tonight is the first time I visited the Isabella Stewart Gardner Museum.
 It was during my freshman year at Harvard.
 Gorgeous and eclectic, that museum is one of my favorite spots in Boston.
 You genuinely don’t know what you’re going to see around the corner: what era the art’s going to be from, how it’s going to be arranged, etcetera.
 And as I was getting ready to leave, I turned around the corner on the first floor…